Smith-appwrk/Teams-bot/server/data/intelligate.md

 - System asks for Employee ID and last 4 digits of license for fast pass process
 - Get credentials from carrier company
 - Click 'skip login' to proceed with license scan process
+- If you have tablet mounted on your truck, you will receive OTP on your tablet

 ## Validator Questions